 3. How Much Does SSDI Pay?

 How much you get in Washington disability benefits on how much you earned from working.
 Payment equals 40% of your average monthly job income over a 35-year career.
-Disabled workers receive an average of $1,537 in monthly SSDI for 2024; the most you can get is $3,822.
+Disabled workers receive an average of $1,630 in monthly SSDI for 2026.
+In addition, the most you can get in monthly SSDI is $4,152.

 4. How Long Can I Receive SSDI Payments?